-\ The appointees to the Consumer/Consumer Advocate Seat and Alternate Seat must have a lived ewxperience of homelessness (i.e., be homeless or formerly homeless).
+The Consumer/Consumer Advocate seat allows for one of two types of people to serve in this capacity, a consumer or a consumer advocate.
+Consumer appointees to the Consumer/Consumer Advocate Seat must have a lived experience of homelessness (i.e., be homeless or formerly homeless).
+Lived experience is not required for consumer advocate appointees to this seat.

-All representatives appointed by the Board of Supervisors serve at the pleasure of the Board of Supervisors and may have their appointments rescinded by majority vote of the Board of Supervisors.
+All members are appointed by the Board of Supervisors and may have their appointments rescinded by majority vote of the Board of Supervisors.